 Some applications offer different reports along with tracking and reporting tools to help users in comprehending and adjusting their progress.

-There are great methods to managing money, besides budgeting, that are effective enough to promote strong yet minimal stress personal finance practices.
+There are methods for managing money, besides budgeting, that can be effective enough to promote strong yet minimal stress personal finance practices.

 Some adults were taught effective personal finance practices when they were young and were raised with role models who showed them how, but this is not the case for every adult.